TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-publish.md

 tags: frontend
 ---

 I figured out [how to build]({% link _drafts/bootstrapping-npm-package-build.md %}) usable library packages.
 Now I just have to work out how to get them published.
 I want to make it as easy as possible for others to find and consume my packages.

+{% include candid-image.html src="/assets/images/frontend/npm-react-virtual-scroll-thumbnail.png" alt="react-virtual-scroll published on NPM" %}

 As with package build, I want the process to be lightweight and easy to maintain.
 With that in mind, [I chose Lerna]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}) as my monorepo tool.
 Lerna has workflows that should help automate the process.

 # Public Repositories